myonic Designation System for Ball Bearings

 |---|---|---|

-| Adjacent Component Tolerances | All adjacent components must be manufactured to the correct tolerances recommended in this catalog | Critical |
+| Adjacent Component Tolerances | All adjacent components must be manufactured to the recommended tolerances in this catalog | Critical |

-| Surface Quality | Components must be free of burrs, loose particles, swarf, rust, dirt, or similar | Critical |
+| Surface Quality | Component surfaces must meet the application requirements and be free of burrs, loose particles, swarf, rust, dirt and similar | Critical |

-| Cleaning Location | Cleaning should be carried out outside the assembly area, ensuring parts are not soiled during transportation | High |
+| Cleaning Location | Cleaning of adjacent components should be carried out outside the assembly area, ensuring parts are not soiled again during transportation | High |

-| Dedicated Installation Area | Ball bearings should be installed in a specially equipped area that is separated from other rooms | High |
+| Dedicated Installation Area | Bearings should be installed in a specially equipped area that is separated from other rooms | High |

-| Environment Conditions | Area should meet clean room requirements with dust-free atmosphere and temperature/humidity control | High |
+| Environment Conditions | The area should meet clean room requirements as far as possible, with a dust-free atmosphere and temperature/humidity control | High |

-| No Mechanical Processing | Mechanical processing steps should not take place in the same room | High |
+| No Mechanical Processing | Mechanical processing steps must not take place in the same room | High |

 Personnel Operating Guidelines